Orientable hyperbolic 4-manifolds over the 120-cell: Combinatorics of the 120-cell

 \begin{lemma} $|\mathbb{A}(\mathcal{D})|=120$ and $|\mathbb{A}^+(\mathcal{D})|=60$. \end{lemma}

-The group of orientation-preserving symmetries of the dodecahedron $\mathcal{D}$ is known as the alternating group on 5 letters, which is denoted as $A_5$.
-And the full symmetry group is a semi-direct product $A_5\ltimes \mathbb{Z}_2$.
-The latter group is also known as the Coxeter group $H_3$, and is also represented by Coxeter notation $[5,3]$.
+The group of orientation-preserving symmetries of the dodecahedron $\mathcal{D}$ is known as the alternating group on five letters, which is denoted as $A_5$.
+The full symmetry group is isomorphic to $A_5\times \mathbb{Z}_2$, with the second factor being generated by the antipodal map.